nama-gatsuo/GeekPartyVJ/README.md

 # Geek Party VJ
 ## about
 This is a VJ app which draws:
-* data (letters) in JSON from another apps (which is a node.js server for now)
+* data (letters) in JSON from another app (which is a node.js server for now)
-* movie inputs from another apps (which is VDMX with syphon output for now)
+* movie inputs from another app (which is VDMX with syphon output for now)

 and is purely audio-reactive.
-Sound data are being passed from another apps like Max/MSP.
+Sound data are being passed from another app like Max/MSP.
 The controller is [this one](https://github.com/nama-gatsuo/SolidSubstanceVJ/tree/master/MaxController).
 The server-side app is working on local-env to fetch tweets' data and create/rewrite a JSON file.

 See these demos.